jslater89/OpenTafl/README.txt

 If you see '64-bit' in the output from that command, you have 64-bit Java.

+OpenTafl should run in most non-graphical terminal environments.
+Use the --fallback flag to enable old-school terminal mode.

 3. The game clock
 Since there are no conventions for how to time tafl games, I've invented a few of my own.
 The game clock in OpenTafl comprises a sudden-death main time, go-